 - Phoenix: beauty and purity

 The Shanghai-style qipao was formed in the 1930s when people began to wear a western jacket, overcoat, or sweater over a qipao.

-The modern version of the qipao was first developed in Shanghai around 1900, when the Qing Dynasty came to an end and people eagerly seeked for a more modernized style of dress.
+The modern version of the qipao was first developed in Shanghai around 1900 when the Qing Dynasty came to an end and people eagerly sought for a more modernized style of dress.

 Although it is possible to find a made-up Qipao that is formfitting, it's better to have one that is tailor-made for you in a custom Qipao shop.
 Shanghai boasts some of the best Qipao custom shops in China.
 It’s easier for you to find a good one here than in any other places.
 Traditional or fusion style, silk or common fabric, you own the flexibility.

 What Our Clients Say